real-logic/aeron-cookbook-code/README.md

 - `theory` - examples from the Distributed Systems Basics section
 - `archive-core` - focused on Aeron Archive samples.

-Note: JDK 16+ requires that `--illegal-access=permit` is added to the VM Options to run the examples.
+Note: JDK 17 requires that `--add-opens java.base/sun.nio.ch=ALL-UNNAMED` is added to the VM Options to run the examples.

 Requires:
-- Java 16
+- Java 17
-- Gradle 7
+- Gradle 7.3 nightly (will move to final once released)

 Tested on Ubuntu 20 + macOS 11